Daniel Noboa: Second term

 Noboa was inaugurated for his second term on 24 May 2025.

 Noboa said in March 2025 that he wanted American, European and Brazilian armies to join his war against criminal gangs.
 He added he would like President Donald Trump to designate Ecuadorean gangs as terrorist groups, as he has done for some Mexican and Venezuelan cartels.
 He thereafter started laying the groundwork for U.S. forces to arrive.
 He met Trump on 30 March 2025, with Trump agreeing to help.

+On 4 September, Noboa met with US Secretary of State Marco Rubio, who announced the planned expenditure of $20 million USD toward enhanced security cooperation with Ecuador.
+The United States also designated Los Choneros and Los Lobos as "foreign terrorist organizations."
+Noboa has cooperated with the US to expand the US military presence in Ecuador, allowing deployments at Manta Air Base, Guayaquil and San Cristóbal, Galapagos Islands under cooperation agreements, rather than bilateral treaties.